basp/oxi/README.md

                            ^
 ```

-This will behave as a statement.
-However, you might be tempted to write the following:
+You might be tempted to write the following:
 ```
 for x in [0..10] "frotz"; endfor; 123;
 => "frotz"